wolfalders/wolfalders.github.io/_publications/publications.md

 ### Reports
+Submitted	Haji, F.; Haji, K. S.; Ally, A.; __Alders, W.__; Othman, B.; Mussa, M.; Kasala, A.; Hamad, H. F.; Khamis, A. A. Archaeological investigations at Pungume, a small island off the coast of southern Unguja in Zanzibar, Tanzania.
+Submitted to _Nyame Akuma_.

 2020 		__Alders, W.__ Preliminary results of a 2019 survey in inland Zanzibar, Tanzania. _Nyame Akuma_, vol. 94, 38-45.